chunley/TemperatureMonitor/README.md

     * MQTT Broker hostname/IP.
     * MQTT topic for refrigerator temperature.
     * MQTT topic for freezer temperature.
+1. Adafruit IO (Optional)
+    * UserName
+    * Key
+    * RefrigeratorKey
+    * FreezerKey

 ### MQTT Support

 [MQTT](https://mqtt.org) is a machine-to-machine Internet of Things communication protocol.
-When enabled the refrigerator and freezer temperatures are published to the respective MQTT topics.
+When enabled, the refrigerator and freezer temperatures are published to the respective MQTT topics.
 Once the temperatures are published, other *things* can subscribe to the topic and consume the temperature data.
 If MQTT support is not desired, just remove the MQTT stanza from the TemperatureMonitor.json file.
 Topic examples,

 ```MTQQ
 kitchen/fridge/temperature